KennethTrecy/peratorakka_server/blueprint/general_requirements.md

 11. An automated modifier can be one of the following operation:
 	- Adder
 	- Multiplier
+12. The result of modifier has a side, either debit or credit.
+Therefore, it needs an opposite account too.
-12. An event can be deleted as long as it has no associated modifier.
+13. An event can be deleted as long as it has no associated modifier.
-13. Therefore, a financial entry may be caused by one of the following:
-	- Transferred.
-Entries that transfer values from one account to another account.
-	- Modified.
-Entries caused by modifiers.